Council support for street play

 - Road closure signs and other kit provided

-- Signposting to Playing Out and other support.
+- Signposting to Playing Out and local support.

 - Strong, vocal political support

 Some councils have also provided officer support or found pots of funding for local groups to give direct, peer-support to streets, which can make a huge difference to the number of streets able to benefit, especially in areas of higher need.
 We can advise on this, and have developed a useful toolkit for councils.

 Playing Out grew out of the actions of parents in Bristol and is now growing a grassroots movement across the UK.
 Since 2009, we have been developing and testing the model of resident-led street play that is now spreading across the country.
 Through our work in Bristol – leading to over 170 streets playing out in the city – as well as supporting residents and councils across the UK, we have a good understanding of what makes it work at a local level and want to support any interested local authorities to get it right.
 We can offer: